ChuckJHardy/ContinuusLenimentus/README.md

 # Continuus Lenimentus

 A SimpleCov Formatter for Continuus Lenimentus Local CI.
-When the spec suite is run a file is generated with data on the state of the test suite.
-This is encrypted with a key to ensure minimal conflicts when using version control.
+When the spec suite is run a file is generated with metrics and the state of the test suite.

 ## Installation

 Add this line to your application's Gemfile:

-    group :development, :test do
+    group :test do
+      gem 'rspec', '~> 2.14.1'
       gem 'simplecov', '~> 0.7.1', require: false
       gem 'continuus_lenimentus', '~> 0.0.2', require: false
     end